bryanliujiang/SHF-Cardea-Parser/manual.md

 their background in programming.
 However, technical terms may be present at times for sake of completeness/conciseness.
 These can simply be ignored if they are not applicable to one's use case.
-One should not have to be familiar with any technical terms to still understand the program or troubleshoot a problem.
+One should not have to be familiar with any technical terms to still understand this program or troubleshoot a problem.

 This program consists of three main stages: